Fighting Hard to Protect California Homeowners Facing Foreclosure

 - Non-judicial foreclosure —This type of foreclosure is an out-of-court process that occurs in title theory states and is not supervised by the court, but is controlled by statute.

 - In title theory states, the borrower gives up title to the property under a deed of trust, and the title is held in trust by the trustee who is a third party to the agreement until the debt is paid off.
-This third party trustee, under the direction of the lender, will utilize the power of sale clause in the deed of trust to conduct a non-judicial foreclosure sale.
+This third-party trustee, under the direction of the lender, will utilize the power of sale clause in the deed of trust to conduct a non-judicial foreclosure sale.

-- An important benefit of non-judicial foreclosure is that lenders may not pursue deficiency judgments against borrowers for purchase-money loans secured by real property.
+- An important benefit of a non-judicial foreclosure is that lenders may not pursue deficiency judgments against borrowers for purchase-money loans secured by real property.

 - Non-judicial foreclosure is the main method of foreclosure in California.